Last updated: October 15, 2019

 Looped HTML5 videos are usually displayed behind transparent layers or text elements and need to load and play quickly on any device, regardless of the internet connection.
 Thus, small file size trumps resolution.
 Clipchamp’s own website is actually an example of this advice in action.
 Now back to optimizing your videos:

 As you might have guessed, if creating a small video file in good quality is the goal, our free online video converter and video compressor Clipchamp is a good tool to help.

 It’s already popular among web designers, web developers, graphic designers, WordPress, Wix and Squarespace creators.
 It has also been recommended as a useful app by web design bloggers and visual website building platforms like Webflow specifically for the purpose of compressing background videos and cinemagraphs for websites.

-For use on websites, we generally recommend to compress videos down to at least 720p, using either the medium or low quality setting in Clipchamp.
-Both the Web and Mobile output options are possible – the Mobile preset will produce smaller output files than Web at slightly more reduced visible quality.
+For use on websites, we generally recommend compressing videos down to at least 720p, using either the medium or low-quality setting in Clipchamp.
+Both the Web and Mobile output options are possible – the Mobile preset will produce smaller output files than Web at slightly reduced visible quality.